LamarqueBastien/XEML-Lab/README.md

 ## Documentation
 ===========
 See DOC for Documentation on classes and code architecture.
-You will also fiund a short tutorial on how to use Xeml lab Software.
+You will also find a short tutorial on how to use Xeml lab Software.

 ##Problems and comments
 =====================